velmurugan-balasubramanian/framework-doc/src/react/README.md

   2. Vue
   3. Vue3

-- The `customConfig` key denotes the path of the custom Webpack config you want to provide, although this is not mandatory, the FDK will use the default config if any of the following scenarios holds true.
+- The `customConfig` key denotes the path of the custom Webpack config you want to provide, although this is not mandatory, the FDK will use the default config if any of the following scenarios hold.

   1. when there is no `customConfig` key in fdkConfig
   2. when `customConfig` is an empty string
-  3. when the path provided is not a valid path.
+  3. when the path provided is not valid.

 ::: warning
 The path to the custom Webpack config module should be relative to the app's root folder.
 :::

-### Lifecycle of a FDK React App
+### Lifecycle of an FDK React App

-Lifecycle/App execution flow of a React app in FDK is shown in the image below.
+The lifecycle/App execution flow of a React app in FDK is shown in the image below.

 ![React Flowchart](../assets/spa.png)

 ## Usage of existing frontend platform features in React

-All the frontend features and interfaces should work as they would in the normal frontend app created using vanillaJS or JQuery, Although there few features that had to be implemented in a different way due to the restrictions imposed by React.
+All the frontend features and interfaces should work as they would in the normal frontend app created using vanillaJS or JQuery, Although there few features that had to be implemented differently due to the restrictions imposed by React.

 ### Injecting the freshclient.js

 The `fresh_client.js` is the interface that bridges your app and the developer platform.
 The `fresh_client.js` enables you to access the platform features such as request, db, interface, and instance through the client object.

-In the normal vanilla Freshworks application, the `fresh_client.js' is included in the template.html as a script src like shown below
+In the normal vanilla Freshworks application, the `fresh_client.js' is included in the template.html as script src like shown below

 ```html
 <!DOCTYPE html>